Kajiih/rl_ai2thor/README.md

 env.close()
 ```

-Note that the first time that you instantiate the environment, AI2-THOR will download the simulator resources.
+Note that the first time that you instantiate the environment, AI2-THOR will download locally the 3D simulator resources to `~/.ai2thor` (~500MB).

 Follow Jupyter Notebooks in `examples` for more complex examples and use cases, like using AI2-THOR RL with Stable Baselines3 or recording videos of the agent's view.